 Section 1.
 The Board of Directors shall have the right to authorize the formation of councils or sub-divisions of the Corporation as may be deemed appropriate for the welfare and benefit of its members.

-The current Councils of the Corporation are: Builders Exchange of Rochester, Remodelers, Commercial Builders, Development, and 40 Below.

-Each Council shall establish a dues structure for Members of the respective Council, subject to approval by the Board of Directors.
+Each Council may establish a dues structure for Members of the respective Council, subject to approval by the Board of Directors.

 Members of the Councils may elect a Board of Directors and officers of the Council.